7 Bad Product Design Examples That Doom Startups—And How to Avoid Them

 Running a startup is enormously difficult, and I empathize with founders.
 They need to set a company’s vision, raise funding, establish organizational systems and processes, and keep an eye on competitors—all while remaining clear-sighted, motivational leaders.
 It’s a tall order, and requires exceptional intelligence, tireless energy, and, ideally, extensive experience creating and launching digital products.

 Experienced designers can play an equally important advisory role.
 Designers are commonly seen as the artists of an organization, valued for their elegant pixel arrangements, not their data-driven analyses or shrewd business prognostications.
 But that view is incomplete in its appraisal of what seasoned designers can offer organizations.
-In my experience, the chief contribution a senior-level designer can make to a startup is strategic—helping leaders identify and avoid potential pitfalls before they become enshrined in code and require costly retooling to fix, or give rise to bad product designs that pose grave risks to the company.
+In my experience, the chief contribution a senior-level designer can make to a startup is strategic—helping leaders identify and avoid potential pitfalls before they become locked into the codebase and require costly retooling to fix, or give rise to bad product designs that pose grave risks to the company.

 How to Avoid Bad Product Design